Industrial toilet paper holder crate… that blew up Facebook

-Sometimes the smallest thing in a room become the biggest things.
+Sometimes the smallest decorating details in a room can become the biggest things…

 This is my little master bathroom.
 It was quite the sight when I first moved in.

 The pedestal sink was a fluke.
 I was only borrowing it until I could afford my own sink.
 Guess what… it stayed.
 I fell in love, what can I say.